-Special Education is a stand-alone major with concentrations in either elementary or middle and high school areas.
+Special Education is a stand-alone major with a focus on elementary education.
 The following course of study along with general college requirements and applied practice is designed to meet requirements for North Carolina initial licensure in Special Education: General Curriculum (K-12).
 Applied practice includes early field experiences assigned as part of the professional course sequence and student teaching.
-A student majoring in Special Education may wish to consider dual licensure and should consult with the Department of Teacher Education for additional information.
+A student majoring in Special Education may wish to consider dual licensure in Elementary Education and should consult with the Department of Teacher Education for additional information.